whitequark/parser/README.md

 ```

 (Parser also needs the `(kwbegin)` node type internally, and it is highly problematic to map it back to `(begin)`.)

+## Backwards compatibility

+Parser does _not_ use semantic versioning.
+Parser versions are structured as `x.y.z.t`,
+where `x.y.z` indicates the most recent supported Ruby release (support for every
+Ruby release that is chronologically earlier is implied), and `t` is a monotonically
+increasing number.

+The public API of Parser as well as the AST format (as listed in the documentation)
+are considered stable forever, although support for old Ruby versions may be removed
+at some point.

+Sometimes it is necessary to modify the format of AST nodes that are already being emitted
+in a way that would break existing applications.
+To avoid such breakage, applications
+must opt-in to these modifications; without explicit opt-in, Parser will continue to emit
+the old AST node format.
+The most recent set of opt-ins is speified in
+the [usage section](#usage) of this README.

 ## Compatibility with Ruby MRI